michaelbzhu/oskibot/README.md

     npm install
     ```

-2. Unzip and launch ngrok to expose port 3000 of your local machine to the internet:
+2. Launch ngrok to expose port 3000 of your local machine to the internet:
     ```shell
-    unzip /path/to/ngrok.zip
     ./ngrok http 3000
     ```
 And keep this running in the background